-CORPORATE GOVERNANCE PRACTICES
+CORPORATE GOVERNANCE

 The Company is committed to maintaining sound corporate governance standards and procedures to ensure integrity, transparency and quality of disclosure to promote the ongoing development of the long term best interests of the Company and to enhance value for all its Shareholders.
 The Board has established procedures on corporate governance that comply with the requirements of the Corporate Governance Code (the "CG Code") contained in Appendix 14 of the Listing Rules.
 The Board has reviewed and taken measures to adopt the CG Code as the Company's code of corporate governance practices.
-During the financial year ended 31 December 2017, the Company has complied with the code provisions under the CG Code, save and except for the following:
+During the financial year ended 31 December 2018, the Company has complied with the code provisions (the "Code Provisions") under the CG Code, save and except for the deviations as described below.